 The interpretation of statutes may be Strict or liberal.
 In course of interpreting statutes, courts have developed guiding approaches or rules which are grouped into two; Main principles/Primary rules to statutory interpretation and Subsidiary/Secondary rules to statutory interpretation.

-The Primary rules to statutory interpretation include; Literal/Plain Meaning Rule, the Golden rule, the Mischief Rule/The Heydon’s case Rule, and the Purposive/teleological approach rule
+The Primary rules for statutory interpretation include; Literal/Plain Meaning Rule, the Golden rule, the Mischief Rule/The Heydon’s case Rule, and the Purposive/teleological approach rule

 Plain Meaning Rule

-The court should not be allowed to add, taking from, or modifying letters of the statute.
+The court should not be allowed to add, take from, or modify letters of the statute.

 In the case of Duport Steel v Sirs Lord Diplock states;

 ….the role of the judiciary is confined to ascertaining from the words of that the parliament has approved as expressing its intention, what that intention was and so giving effect to it.

 Where the meaning of the statutory words is plain and unambiguous it is not for judges to invent fancied ambiguities as an excuse for failing to give effect to its plain meaning because they themselves consider that the consequences of doing so would be inexpedient, or even unjust or immoral…